Olivia (Olivia album): Release and promotion

 "Bizounce" was released as the album's lead single in 2001 supported by a music video directed by Marcus Raboy.
 It reached number fifteen on the Billboard Hot 100 and number four on the Billboard Hot R&B/Hip-Hop Songs chart; it was Olivia's highest-charting single until her 2005 collaboration with 50 Cent on "Candy Shop" topped the Billboard Hot 100.
 The single peaked at number sixteen on the Canadian Singles Chart.
 "Bizounce" received a positive response from critics.
 A Billboard reviewer praised Olivia as "ha[ving] the mouth of a bad girl and the voice of an angel" and the potential to be "a bona fide R&B singer".
 SongQuarters' Paulina Bozek wrote that the song established her reputation as a "powerful R&B/rap debutante".
 Mulvey of NME commended the single as giving a "steely boot to a crap lover" in the style of TLC, Kelis, and Eve.
 Prior to the release and success of "Candy Shop", Fred Bronson of Billboard viewed Olivia as a one-hit wonder with "Bizounce" as her only previous success.

 Prior to the album's release, she performed "Bizounce" on Soul Train, BET, MTV's hip-hop video block Sucker Free (known at the time as DFX), and The Source Sound Lab.
 On February 15, 2001, she embarked on a promotional tour, leading up to the release date on May 15, 2001.
 The album was originally scheduled for March 2001 and May 10, 2001.
 Explicit and clean versions of the album were issued on cassette and CD; a bonus track ("Under New Conditions") was included on the Japanese edition.

 In the United States, Olivia debuted at number 55 on the Billboard 200 chart for the week of June 2, 2001.
 The next week, it fell to number 103 and continued falling until it dropped off the chart for the week of July 14.
-The album debuted at number 22 on the Billboard Top R&B/Hip-Hop Albums chart for the week of June 2 before falling from the top 25 the following week.
+The album debuted at number 22 on the Billboard Top R&B/Hip-Hop Albums chart for the week of June 2 before falling from the top 25 the following week..
+The album would later be certified gold in the U.S in January 2002.

 Despite reports "You Got the Damn Thing" would be the second single, "Are U Capable" was released instead.
 It was promoted through a Marcus Raboy-directed music video.
 Billboard's Rashaun Hall felt it "may be the song that sets her career ablaze".
 A remix of "You Got the Damn Thing" was released separately and treated as the album's third and final single.
 In 2014, Olivia said she wanted "It's On Again" to be a single, and described it as one of her favorite songs from the album; she said it "makes me feel like I'm on a deserted island, just me and my boo with cherry blossoms blowing in the wind".